XinwenX/EyeMech_Control_Interface/Readme.md

 * **Blink**: Right‑click to trigger a blink.
 * **Eyelid control**: Use the mouse wheel to open or close the eyelid incrementally.
 * **Serial Port Management**: Select, update, and connect to available COM ports.

+## Demo Video

+Watch a quick demo of the interface in action: [EyeMech Control Interface demo](https://youtu.be/BljF-0C3-1Y)

 ## Hardware Requirements